Twisties: Ingredients and manufacturing process

 The Twisties mixture is made by heating, shearing and pressurising corn, semolina, rice grits and water in a rotary head or random extruder, also known as the 'Twisties Press'.
 When the liquid mixture is passed through a hole between a spinning plate and a stationary plate, it expands, cools and solidifies to make characteristic knobbly surfaced, squiggly Twisties.
 A metal lug cuts the mixture into lengths.
 After forming, the pieces are oven baked before being flavoured with a coating of vegetable oil and a dusting of powdered whey, cheese powder, salt, monosodium glutamate, lactic acid and two types of food colouring.
 Factory seconds are sometimes fed to farm animals.

 Flavours

 Twisties has a large variety of flavours which are sold in Australia, and in the different islands.
 Of these are the main flavours 'Cheese' and 'Chicken', found in any country that sells them.
 The islands have a more diverse selection of flavours available normally, however Australia experiences more limited edition flavours.
 This is due to The Smith's Snackfood Company's aim to "[re-energise] consumers' love for the Twisties brand", according to the company's senior marketing director Jenni Dill.

-Twisties have not been localised or produced in Mauritius as of yet.
-The country's supply of Twisties are imported from Malaysia.